-9 the duty of the bishop...in this part of the vineyard.
+9 the duty of the bishop... in this part of the vineyard.
 Edward Partridge's duty in Missouri was specific to that circumstance, and the duty of Bishop Whitney was also specific to the Kirtland situation.
-In these next verses, the Lord called out four specific duties of this Kirtland bishop.
+In these next verses, the Lord called out four specific duties of this Kirtland bishop (vv.
+10, 11, 12, 17).